superfly/docs/machines/flyctl/fly-machine-run.html.md

 ### Custom ENTRYPOINT

-Set the [`config.init.entrypoint`](/docs/machines/api-machines-resource/#the-machine-config-object-properties/) property with the `--entrypoint` option.
+Override ENTRYPOINT with the `--entrypoint` option.
+This sets the [`config.init.entrypoint`](/docs/machines/api-machines-resource/#the-machine-config-object-properties/) property on the Machine.

 In this example we use the [`--file-local` option](/docs/machines/flyctl/fly-machine-run#copy-a-local-file-into-the-machine-file-system) to send an entrypoint script to the Machine and `--entrypoint` to run the script before continuing to the custom CMD `sleep inf`: